 (Hemingway image from americanlegends.com.)

-Republic can be see at the top of the buoy.
-Grace & Steve have
+The insignia of the Conch Republic is displayed at the top of the buoy.
+Grace & Steve have Conch Republic passports.

 There are numerous "southernmost" sites in Key West.
-A little Presbyterian Church that I attend when there is the southernmost in the continental
+A little Presbyterian Church that I attend when there is the southernmost in the continental US.

-what is a visit to Key West without a bit of bar crawling?
+But what is a visit to Key West without bar crawling?
 Our favorite was BO's.
 The picture doesn't do it justice!

-Turtle Kraals.
-Every evening
+Another favorite was Turtle Kraals.
+Every evening featured a turtle race.

 And then there was the Green Parrot.

 Here we are at Happy Hour at some dive or the other down by the docks.
 L-R are Jim, Matt, Steve, Winnie, Grace & Ben.

 At the time of this visit Key West was pretty dog-friendly.
 Winnie could go just about anywhere that we could.
 In the intervening years (I'm finally getting these pictures online in 2012), that has been less so.